[Moderate revision–posted 10/21/22 (replaces 3/11/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policy regarding multiple and other employment by Texas Tech University (TTU) employees.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded to the Associate Vice President for Administration and Chief of Staff.
+REVIEW: This OP will be reviewed in March of even-numbered years by the Associate Vice President for Human Resources with substantive revisions forwarded to the Vice President for Administration and Chief of Staff

 1. Multiple State Employment Law